jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 Adding 12 semitones to account for the octave, -5+12=7 semitones, which is a perfect fifth.

-So the V chord's factor intervals are R 3 5 (root, major third, perfect fifth).
+So the V chord's factor intervals are R 3 5 (root, major third, perfect fifth), which makes it a major chord, represented by an uppercase Roman numeral (V and not v).

 #### Harmony without math